afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

 volume to a particular spatial resolution can be given.
 The quality of axialization should always be checked visually!

+*TIPS*:

++ | For any anatomical, it might useful to resample the volume to isotropic, fairly high resolution both for viewing and registration purposes.
+That's why I've included the following option to set the output resolution to isotropic 1 :math:`{\rm mm}^{3}` in both of the above examples using:
+  | ``-extra_al_opts "-newgrid 1.0"``
+  | Something similar (perhaps using a different resolution) might be
+    useful in most cases with this function.
++ | When analyzing adult T1w data, using the following option might be useful:
+  | ``-extra_al_inps "-nomask"``
+  | Using this, 3dAllineate won't try to mask a subregion for
+    warping/alignment, and I often find this helpful for T1w volumes.

 .. _IRCT_invert:

 Make a T2w-like volume from a T1w one